subhroneeldey/weblint/readme.md

 **HOW TO USE:**

-Replace the partner name in the regex expression which is by default given as partnername.
+Replace the partner name in the regex expression which is by default given as partnername in invalidclasses and invalidclasses2.

 A)